souktha/souktha.github.io/hardware/cyclic_1_x_x4_hw/index.rst

         endmodule

-The interface part of this module is between line 44-72.
-The divider circuit that forms the :math:`P_i` bits is between line 75-93.
+Th encoder part of this module is between line 16-46.
+The divider circuit that forms the :math:`P_i` bits is between line 49-67.
-The lines that forms the output coded word are at line 55 and 58.
+The lines that forms the output coded word are at line 29 and 32.
 The sample simulation below shows one of the encoded message.
 Any :math:`2^{11}` input message words can be encoded by this circuit and matches with the multiplication of the :math:`G` matrix.
 This is how I know that the divider circuit works.